 Because Texas operates under the attractive nuisance doctrine, it’s recommended that residential pool owners follow and strictly adhere to the Texas residential swimming pool requirements.
 These standards are in place to protect both property owners and their visitors from being injured or drowning.
 Safety requirements for non-residential pools vary from those for residential pools.
 Texas residential swimming pools are required to include:

 - A fence at least 48 inches high with opening of no less than four inches surrounding the pool area

 - A cover for the pool

 - A reaching pool that does not conduct electricity

 - Rope at least ¼ inch in diameter that can be used for throwing

-In addition to these Texas state requirements, it’s important for pool owners to take their visitors’ safety and responsibility for their visitors’ actions into their own hands.
+In addition to these Texas state requirements, it’s important for pool owners to take their visitors’ safety seriously.
 While drownings are unfortunately all too common in Texas, other serious swimming pool injuries are possible if a pool is not being supervised correctly or is not properly secured, including: